aglorenz/Download-Repository-Utility/README.md

 ### "Browse Dest" input field and button:
 * If a custom destination is desired for the downloaded repositories, enter the path in the input field or press the button to open a browse dialog to select a folder.
 If this field is left blank, DRU will use "C:/temp".
 If this folder doesn't exit, it will be auto-created.
-* The destination path used here will be saved in DRU.ini and populated in this field the next time DRU is opened.
+* The path entered will be saved in DRU.ini and repopulated the next time DRU is opened.

 ### "Download Repo" button:
-* Click this button as an alternative to pressing **enter** after entering the repo URL.
+* To start the download, click this button as an alternative to pressing **enter** after entering the repo URL.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>